 Use of National Healthcare Safety Network (NHSN) Tracking System to prevent Health Care-Associated Infections (HAI) in Florida

-The State of Florida is now able to track the HAI reported by acute-care hospitals (ACH), critical-access hospitals (CAH), inpatient rehabilitation facilities (IRF), and long-term acute-care hospitals (LTACH) using the Centers for Disease Control and Prevention’s (CDC) National Healthcare Safety Network (NHSN) infection tracking system reported by facilities on select HAI:
+The State of Florida is now able to track the HAIs reported by acute-care hospitals (ACH), critical-access hospitals (CAH), inpatient rehabilitation facilities (IRF), and long-term acute-care hospitals (LTACH) using the Centers for Disease Control and Prevention’s (CDC) National Healthcare Safety Network (NHSN) infection tracking system reported by facilities on select HAIs:

 - Central line-Associated Bloodstream Infections (CLABSI)

 - Surgical Site Infections (SSI) for Colon Surgery and Abdominal Hysterectomy

 - Multi Drug Resistant Organisms (MDRO): Methicillin-Resistant Staphylococcus Aureus (MRSA) and Clostridium Difficile Infection (CDI)

 The surveillance data from this system is used to direct actions to identify areas of infection control that need improvement and measure progress of prevention efforts toward reducing HAI through the process of conducting Infection Control Assessment and Response (ICAR) and Targeted Assessment and Prevention (TAP) strategy.
 The key measure that is used to track HAI is the Standardized Infection Ratio (SIR).